tamunoibi/Algorithm/algoInstituions/companies/turing/questions/react-nnativ.md

-1.Which of the tfollowing is an INCORRECI statement about Animations In React Native?
+1.Which of the following is an INCORRECI statement about Animations In React Native?
-Ans:
+Ans: B
 The Animated API exports five animatable component types: View, Image, ScrollView, FlatList and SectionList.